Foundation Fun Run History and Pledge Form

 The annual Foundation Fun Run has gone international!

-Marj Pettinger has once again organized a Fun Run in Africa to coincide with the run taking place at the CASC/ACSS conference.
+In 2017 Marj Pettinger once again organized a Fun Run in Africa to coincide with the run taking place at the CASC/ACSS conference.
 Below is Marj and her niece Michelle walking the 5k event in Zimbabwe at a National Parks site called Sinamatella.
 Marj also donated beautiful African paintings as prizes for the top fund raisers.
 We so appreciate Marj’s wonderful support of the Foundation.